shafi-dayatar/SportsAnalytics/README.md

 [MYO](https://www.myo.com/) is a wearable technology.
 It is to be worn on the forearm.
 It consists of nine axis IMU (accelerometer for direction, a gyroscope for rotation) sensor, and it also has an EMG(electro Myogragpy) sensor which captures the muscle information of your forearm, generated through hand movements.

 ## Basic workflow of the developement:

 ## Data Gathering/Collection

-## Data Processing

-## Data Preparation

-## Implementing Deep Learning Models

-## Mobile App Working

-As this is completely new data, I wasn't able to manage to get data from the internet.
-I had to generate data on my own.
-So for this, I created a simple data collection tools which is used to gather the data using the api developed by [Nicola Corti](https://github.com/cortinico/) [github](https://github.com/cortinico/myonnaise), while I play tennis wearing this device on my hand.
-Now I went to one of the open tennis courts nearby to get the swing data.

-I tried to figure what kind of data am I getting, do I see any correlation between data.
+We tried to contact the researches using the IMU data for stroke identication but were unable to get data from them so we tryied to generate data on own.
+To help this we created a tool/app which could get raw data from the device.
+To accomplish this we used api whichs [Nicola Corti](https://github.com/cortinico/) [github](https://github.com/cortinico/myonnaise).
+Using the tool.

+The tool was used extensively while we played tennis wearing the myo on our hand.
+For this we joined [AVAC tennis club](http://www.avac.us/) in San Jose.

-Following is the image of the data that I am getting from accelerometer and gyroscope
+Following is the image of the data that we are getting from accelerometer and gyroscope

 ![backhand accelerometer](data_analysis/acc-backand.png)